Sudbury River view

 The common land consists of several parcels, most connected by extensive trails and footpaths: a large open area with community gardens, baseball diamond and a meadow preserved as a habitat for birds and butterflies; tennis courts with a natural playground area; sledding hill; and a boat landing.
 When the weather is cold enough, neighbors skate on the river.
 By community vote, much of the common land has been placed under conservation restriction.
 A wide variety of woodland animals populate the area.

 One of the earliest amenities added to Conantum was the community garden near the ball field.
 This fenced garden area is divided into plots where neighbors grow everything from asparagus to zucchini and a profusion of flowers.
 An electric fence keeps critters out and a nearby stream provides irrigation.
-Residents can join the herb garden, where thanks to resident master gardeners, participants can help themselves to dozens of varieties of herbs in exchange for a small fee.

 Trails provide access to the river, conservation land and short-cuts throughout the neighborhood.
 Conantum boasts one of the most diverse collections of flora of any spot in Concord.
 This is attributed to three factors: the limestone composition of Martha’s Point overlooking the Sudbury river; the preference of householders for maintaining a natural setting; and the number of well-informed naturalists who actively protect rare plant life within the community.